-- School capacity survey (SCAP) 2022 data shows that school places will be required in the subsequent 3 to 5 years. - Must have had a falling number on roll for a minimum of 2 years based on the autumn term census. - Number on roll must have fallen by more than 5% in both years. - The forecast pupil data must show the school is expected to have an increase in pupil numbers by the end of the 3 years (e.g. years 2 to 3) - Pupil numbers must also show the school is increasing numbers in future years 4 and 5 to ensure sustained growth - School are not eligible if they are deemed to have an excess balance - Schools cannot receive more than 5% of budget share or £100,000
+- Most recent school capacity survey (SCAP) data shows that school places will be required in 2025 to 2026 or the subsequent 2 years. - Must have had a falling number on roll for a minimum of 2 years based on the autumn term census. - Number on roll must have fallen by more than 5% in both years. - The forecast pupil data must show the school is expected to have an increase in pupil numbers by the end of the 3 years (e.g. years 2 to 3) - Schools are not eligible if they are deemed to have an excess balance - Schools cannot receive more than 5% of budget share or £100,000 and ongoing would need to be agreed by the admissions team in conjunction with the SEN department.

-The data showing schools forecast pupil data is taken from the SCAP return which is a School level capacity return.
+The data showing schools forecast pupil data is taken from the SCAP return which is a school level capacity return.
 Local authorities are required to provide data and information on all state-funded primary and secondary schools in their areas.
-This data is returned to the Education Skills & Funding Agency (ESFA) in August each year.
+This data is returned to the Department for Education in August each year.

 The SCAP return does not include special schools and education centres.
-Any growth in special schools and education centres anticipated over the next 2 -3 years and ongoing would need to be agreed by the admissions team in conjunction with the SEN department.
+Any growth in special schools and education centres anticipated over the next 2 -3 years